tsykoduk/greg.nokes.name/_posts/2026-01-31-socrates-nazi-doctors-and-the-meme-war.md

 We're in a moment where that ecosystem is under assault, and the weapons being deployed against it are evolving faster than our defenses.
 The epistemological infrastructure that enables shared reality is being competed against by parallel structures optimized for tribal loyalty over truth.

 I don't have a satisfying conclusion here.
-We're walking a tightrope above lava, as I put it in conversation.
+We are walking a tightrope above lava.
 The small things we can do feel inadequate to the scale of the problem.

 But they're what's available.
 And my framework suggests that's enough - not because it will necessarily work, but because acting where we can and releasing what we cannot is the only sane way to navigate genuine uncertainty.